neoid-gem/neoid/README.md

 Neoid offers querying Neo4j for IDs of objects and then fetch them from your RDBMS, or storing all desired data on Neo4j.

-**Important: Heroku Support is not available because Herokud doesn't support Gremlin.
-So until further notice, easiest way is to self host a Neo4j on EC2 in the same zone, and connect from your dyno to it.
+**Important: Heroku Support is not available because Heroku does not support Gremlin.
 Removing Gremlin is currently #1 on the priority list.**

+__If you are hosting your application on Heroku with Neoid, [GrapheneDB](http://www.graphenedb.com/) does support Gremlin code; their add-on is [located here](https://addons.heroku.com/graphenedb).
+Also be reminded that the gremlin code is actively being refactored into Cypher.__

 ## Changelog